Introductory Statistics: Practice Problems

 Part 4: Which is a more appropriate statistic for the active layer data, mean or median?

-Answer: Here, we have a small data set with one very noticeable outlier (120 cm).
-We know that small data sets and those with outliers are better described using the median as a measure of the central tendency of the data.
+Answer: Here, we have a small dataset with one very noticeable outlier (120 cm).
+We know that data sets with outliers are better described using the median as a measure of the central tendency of the data.
 Surprisingly, the mean and median for this data set are very similar.
-This happened by chance and we would not expect that to be true of all data sets of this size.
+This happened by chance, and we would not expect that to be true of all datasets with outliers.
 So, using the median would be the best for the permafrost data.

 TAKE THE QUIZ!!